DZakh/Custom-border-mixin/README.md

 	'translate': false
 ) !default;
 ```
-> **Note:**  be sure you haven't forgot anything, because it will not work not having all default properties.
+> **Note:**  be sure not to forget anything, because it won't work without all these properties.

 ## Animation

 Finally we are here.
 Let's make it move with `@keyframes`.
-You can also use `transition` for it, but I'm gonna keep it for you.
+You can also use `transition` for it, but I'm going to keep it for you.
 ```scss
 @keyframes border-animation {
 	from {